sqlite/sqlite/doc/tcl_extension_intro.md

 until an input line ends outside of any open quote construct.
 (Input which does not depend on the legacy, auto-close-on-newline behavior is what the term "sensible inputs" means as used above.)
-As examples, this would not be sensible input to sqlite3:<br>
+For example, this would not be sensible input to sqlite3:<br>
 ```
    .print 'Hello.
    This was entered as multi-line input.'
 ```
-as it would result in an error, while this input:<br>
+as it would result in an error, (malformed SQL), while this input:<br>
 ```
-   .print "I'm not fond of closing my quotations.
+   .print &quot;I'm not fond of closing my quotations.
 ```
-is acceptable to sqlite3, but deemed not "sensible" here.
+is acceptable to sqlite3, but deemed "not sensible" here.
-When either is input to sqlite3x, a continuation prompt will be issued (in interactive mode.)
+When either is input to sqlite3x, a continuation prompt will be issued (in interactive mode) and the rest of the multi-line input will be taken as part of the .print dot-command.

 Of course, this is (mostly) review to those familiar with the sqlite3 shell.